httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

-However, since the message content is constrained to bytes 10-18, the `Content-Digest` field-value is calculated over the sequence  `"world"}` followed by an LF, thus resulting in
+However, since the message content is constrained to bytes 10-18, the `Content-Digest` field-value is calculated over the sequence  `"world"}` followed by an LF, thus resulting in the following:

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792